Tourism Spots · Osaka

 When and where was the latest bear incident in Hirakata Park?

-The most recent bear sighting in Hirakata Park was on December 11, 2025 in Kyoto Oharano-Kitakasugacho, Kyoto, where 1 Black Bear was reported.
+The most recent bear sighting in Hirakata Park was on June 18, 2026 in Kyotanabe, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Hirakata Park?

-Recent bear sightings in Hirakata Park have been concentrated in Kyoto Oharano-Minamikasugacho (7), Kizugawa Yamashirocho-Tsubai (6), Kyoto Oharano-Kitakasugacho (4).
+Recent bear sightings in Hirakata Park have been concentrated in Kyoto Oharano-Minamikasugacho (7), Ide (6), Kizugawa Yamashirocho-Tsubai (6).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Hirakata Park?